spxak1/weywot/guides/lazybootscreen.md

 # Simple Pop_OS boot screen

-This is a lazy guid to convert the grey boot screen to a **OEM logo + Pop logo + progress bar boot screen**.
+This is a quick and lazy guide to convert the grey boot screen to a **OEM logo + Pop logo + progress bar boot screen**.

 **Note**: I don't know two-step syntax for plymouth, so this is the result of a quick figuring out how it works.
 You may well improve on it.